dtu-dl-project/mlops-project/reports/README.md

 >
 > Answer:

 We created an API for the project using FastAPI, designed to handle image segmentation tasks.
-The main function is to have the possibility of choosing which model to use between Unet and Transformer and then, by uplaoding the images, the API will give it back the segmented images using the model chosen.
+The main function is to have the possibility of choosing which model to use between Unet and Transformer and then, by uploading the images, the API will give it back the segmented images using the model chosen.
 Predictions are processed asynchronously to reduce latency.
+If the selected model is not available locally, it is automatically downloaded from a GCP bucket.
+Additionally, all predictions are saved to the bucket for future use, such as performing data drift detection.
 The API integrates Prometheus metrics to track total requests, errors, and the time taken for predictions.
-Moreover, it has been included data drifting for detecting changes in the data and in the predictions triggered by some metrics like average brightness, contrast and sharpness of the input images.
 There is also a part of error handling for being sure that invalid input will not given as input.